fiinix/fiinix.github.io/_posts/2018/september/2018-09-23-can-i-change-my-charming-character.md

 Me, in a nutshell.

-The entire complexity, or lack thereof, of me, put into six measurable traits which when coupled with a standard IQ test is meant to be a pretty reliable indicator for how happy and successful I'll be in life. *No pressure ey.*
+My entire complexity, or lack thereof, put into six measurable traits which when coupled with a standard IQ test is meant to be a pretty reliable indicator for how happy and successful I'll be in life. *No pressure ey.*

 I guess the question now is, can I change any of this?